Tsunami Preparedness Week

 County Alert System

-Participating counties will be testing out their text messaging system that notifies you of potential hazards in the county.
+When a Tsunami Communications Test is conducted, participating counties test their text messaging system that notifies you of potential hazards in the county.

 You can sign up for these alerts through your County’s Website.
 There you’ll create an account where you can identify your mobile number to receive texts and include your home location for any hazards in your area.